 Salary information for senior staff is published annually on the transparency section of the council’s website and total remuneration packages for Chief Officers are published in the council’s annual statement of accounts also available on the council’s website.

-The Chief Executive receives an annual mileage allowance to compensate for up to 3,000 work related miles travelled within Kent and is not allowed to submit mileage claims for the first 3,000 miles travelled in Kent.
+The Chief Executive and Deputy Chief Executive receive an annual mileage allowance to compensate for up to 3,000 work related miles travelled within Kent and are not allowed to submit mileage claims for the first 3,000 miles travelled in Kent.

 Posts may attract a subsidised lease car or cash alternative.
 Entitlement is usually determined as part of the recruitment process and the entitlement is intended to assist the officer in carrying out their duties or, in some cases, as a recruitment tool.